DallanQ/lost_ruins_of_arnak/QA.md

 [cards-held-open-or-secretly](https://boardgamegeek.com/thread/2720718/cards-held-open-or-secretly)

-> When I draw cards, do I have to show them to the others or can I keep them hidden?
+> When I draw cards, do I have to show them to the others?
+Or can I keep them hidden?

 Cards drawn and cards played are two separate things.
 As stated in the rulebook on page 7,

-Rulebook, page 7:

-"Each round proceeds as follows:
+Rulebook, page 7: "Each round proceeds as follows:

 1. Draw.
 All players draw from their decks until they have a hand of 5 cards."

 Unless a game's rules specifically state otherwise, a 'hand' is private information for the player concerned".
 Therefore, the cards you draw from your deck and hold in your hand are not public info; only you can see them.
 However, when you play a card, it becomes visible.
 As clarified on page 13:

-Rulebook, page 13:

-To Play a Card
+Rulebook, page 13: To Play a Card

 "1.
 Play the card from your hand face up into your play area."